NormanTUD/VVZ/README.md

 After deleting `new_setup`, log in and follow the further instructions.
 Then, edit the `data.php` appropriately.

 Then, change the `tudlogo.svg` to the logo of your university.
+Then, go to the `admin.php` and change the line `DATENSCHUTZEINSTELLUNGEN!!!` to the Datenschutzbedingungen of your university.

 Once done, the software is ready.